convo-lang/convo-lang/docs/learn-convo-lang.md

 ## Tags
 Tags are used in many ways in Convo-lang and serve as a way to add metadata to messages and code statements.
-Tags appear just before the message or code statement they are tagging.
+Tags on the line just before the message or code statement they are tagging.
 Tags start with the `@` character followed by the name of the tag and optionally a value for the tag separated from it's name with a space character - `@tagName tagValue`.